Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

--   [ ] Rewrite your search website code and use Angular for your website.
+-   [ ] Rewrite your search website code and use Angular for your website

 # Review